 Many homeowners want to install a fiberglass pool as a DIY project, but this requires a lot of time, equipment, and specialized knowledge to execute well.
 I find that many homeowners prefer to do the decking and other landscaping work themselves once the fiberglass pool is professionally installed.

 As part of your quote from an installer, you’ll want a breakdown of the labor cost separate from the materials.
-Most installers will budget for a five-person team to install a fiberglass pool, and you’ll often see labor estimates based on the square foot measurements of your pool.
+Most installers will budget for a five-person team to install a fiberglass pool, and you’ll often see labor estimates based on the square foot measurements of your swimming pool.

-Cost By Installation Method
+Installation Cost by Method

 DIY and Assisted Installs